iLykTurtlz/Resume-Generator/tableau-scrape/README.md

 Cal Poly's graduate outcomes Tableau stores all of the data as images...
 So we have to get all the images and extract info via OCR.
+Data cleaning on the companies is done later (with job scraping) - effectively, we google search and correct the name so that we can get actual job postings.

 Get image sources code (JS):